Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/README.md

 ## Prerequisites

-Please refer to each chapter's subfolder for prerequisities.
+Please refer to each chapter's subfolder for prerequisites.

 We highly recommend getting familiar with the following *basic sign-In* examples and documents first in order to easily grasp the naunces that the **multi-tenant** app development scenario will present: